MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/analytics/index.md

 # Analytics

-Mobile Center Analytics is a mobile apps measurement tool that lets developers understand their end-user population and usage patterns.
+App Center Analytics is a mobile apps measurement tool that lets developers understand their end-user population and usage patterns.

 ## Key Features